grommet/grommet/src/js/components/DataTable/README.md

 **background**

 Cell background.
 You can set the background per context by passing an
-      object with keys for 'heading', 'body', and/or 'footer'.
+      object with keys for 'header', 'headerGroup', 'body', and/or 'footer'.
       If you pass an array, rows will cycle between the array values.

 ```
 string
 [string]
 {
   header:
+    string
+    {
+      dark: string,
+      light: string
+    }
+    [string],
+  headerGroup:
     string
     {
       dark: string,